 The Government Auditing Standards report on internal control over financial reporting and on compliance and other matters will state that (1) that the purpose of the report is solely to describe the scope of testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control or on compliance, and (2) the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control and compliance.
-The Uniform Guidance report on internal control over compliance will state that the purpose of the report on internal control over compliance is solely to describe the scope of testing based on the requirements of the Uniform Guidance.
+The Uniform Guidance report on internal control over compliance will state that the purpose of the report on internal control over compliance is solely to describe the scope of testing of internal control over compliance and results of that testing based on the requirements of the Uniform Guidance.
 Both reports will state that the report is not suitable for any other purpose.